mvolkmann/MyUnixEnv/notes/GoNotes.md

 - all structs that implement all the methods are compatible
 - structs do not state the interfaces they implement, they just implement all the methods
+- when a struct is assigned to a variable or parameter with an interface type, if the struct doesn't implement all the methods then an error will be reported that identifies one of the missing methods
 - calling a method on a variable with an interface type calls the method on the underlying struct type
 - if a value has not be assigned to the variable, calling a method on it results in an error
-- an interface with no methods, referred to as the "empty interface") matches every type
+- an interface with no methods, referred to as the "empty interface", matches every type
   - may want to give this a name using `type any interface{}`
 - ex.